DaveZLB/edgex-helm/README.md

 ## Tips

-- Helm version 2 and version 3 are different.
-Only version 2 is tested here
 - This project is based on [EdgeX fuji non-secure version](https://github.com/edgexfoundry/developer-scripts/blob/master/releases/fuji/compose-files/docker-compose-fuji-no-secty.yml), you can implement a secure version based on this.
 - Since other edgex services need to rely on consul to obtain configuration or register themselves to consul, other services cannot run normally until consul starts successfully.